EXCLUSIVE-Spain plans to side-step EU bailout fund - sources

 Italy is set to borrow half a trillion euros this year and the Treasury's debt management chief told Reuters that Rome was aiming to gradually double the amount of Italian sovereign bonds held by small retail investors.
 When asked about tapping ESM credit, and whether Spain would avoid using it because of the stigma that could be associated with it, Economy Minister Nadia Calvino gave a non-committal response on Friday, telling reporters the government would decide "according to what the general interest is".

 "We will finance ourselves in the best available way," she said.
-She noted that the ESM offered favourable financing conditions but said Spain was currently financing itself well on markets.
+She noted that the ESM offered favorable financing conditions but said Spain was currently financing itself well on markets.

 Spain's leftist government prefers to lobby hard for another EU funding option, which is still uncertain, rather than use the ESM, the sources said.
 That other option is the EU's so-called recovery fund, still under discussion, which could be worth 1 trillion euros and could provide grants and loans to help states revive their economies after the crisis.